Swans are beautiful birds; they are the largest members of the duck and goose family.

 Swans are highly intelligent and remember who has been kind to them or not.

 In 2001, a man in Ireland had his leg broken by a swan when he was trying to provoke it.

-A group of wild swans is known as a herd, however a group in captivity are called a fleet.
+A group of wild swans is known as a herd; however, a group in captivity is called a fleet.

 There are six different species of swans.